georgeherby/MADevice/README.md

 * Ensure you have entered your server details and name into `servers.json` (take a copy from `server.json.example`)
     * This should be the IP and the port.
 * Create `config.ini` from `config.ini.example` and populate the value which says `REQUIRED`
+    * Optional config
+        * `duration_before_alert` this is the number of minutes that MAD has not received any proto data for, before it raises an alert (Default: 20 minutes)
+        * `delay_between_checks` this is the amount of time that MADevice does to sleep before checking the status of the devices again (Default: 20 minutes)

 ## Run